MutatingFunc/mutatingfunc.github.io/content/blog/2025-01-31 Swift Playgrounds 4-6/index.md

 The updated App Store screenshots also include a mysterious new toolbar item in the app editor, which looks like a set of books on a bookshelf.
 However, this button seems completely absent in the update itself!
 Is Apple withholding new features?

+Update: Turns out this is a button that appears when you use a tutorial template!
+You learn something new every day!

 ## “Bug fixes”

 The release notes claim this update includes bug fixes, but the most severe bugs like jumping to types directly using Open Quickly, or the typing into text fields in the previews area, are still broken, so I'm not sure what they claim to be fixing here.